 If you go at these busy times, especially on the weekends, expect to see more people.
 To assure a spot, book your lodging and campsites early in the season.
 Also, if you purchase something other than day tickets, make sure to double-check your pass.
 If you buy a less expensive pass, most resorts will block off holiday dates.

 Take use of the outstanding customer service available at most resorts to assist you in planning your trip.
-They\’ll let you know if you need to book ski lessons, dinner reservations, or other mountain activities ahead of time.
-It\’s preferable to figure it out now rather than being disappointed later.
+They will let you know if you need to book ski lessons, dinner reservations, or other mountain activities ahead of time.
+It’s preferable to figure it out now rather than being disappointed later.

-Once you\’ve arrived at the Denver International Airport, don\’t worry about getting to these resorts because Fresh Tracks Transportation provides the most safest and comfortable transportation in town.
+Once you have arrived at the Denver International Airport, don’t worry about getting to these resorts because Fresh Tracks Transportation provides the safest and most comfortable transportation in town.
 Bring you the most affordable deals, Fresh tracks offers ski shuttles to Ski resorts of Beaver Creek, Breckenridge, A basin, Copper Mountain, Keystone, Vail, and Silverthorne.
-So book with Fresh Tracks to get a ski shuttle to take you on this epic ski adventure.
+So, book with Fresh Tracks to get a ski shuttle to take you on this epic ski adventure.

-It\’s natural to feel overwhelmed while planning your first ski trip.
-However, with a little preparation and knowledge, your first skiing or snowboarding trip will be a blast.
-The most important thing you can do to ensure a successful trip is to plan, plan, and plan.
-So begin your research and begin making plans for your first ski adventure.
+So, begin your research and begin making plans for your first ski adventure.
 Also, leave some wiggle space in your plan for the unexpected.
-Because it\’s a good idea to plan ahead of time, but it\’s also a good idea to go with the flow and leave some room for unanticipated experience.
+Because it’s a good idea to plan ahead of time, but it\’s also a good idea to go with the flow and leave some room for unanticipated experience.